Council Tax 2026/27

 The image shows Surrey's Police and Crime Commissioner Lisa Townsend, a blonde woman who is wearing a white top, looking directly into the camera.
 Behind her is a backdrop which reads, 'Welcome to Surrey Police.'

-The Commissioner’s council tax consultation launched in December 2025 seeking the public’s views on her proposed increase of £14 a year based on an average Band D property – £1.16 a month.
+The consultation launched in December 2025 seeking the public’s views on the Commissioner’s proposed increase of £14 a year based on an average Band D property – £1.16 a month.

-The Commissioner will present her proposal for the Surrey Police budget at a meeting of the county’s Police and Crime Panel in February 2026.
+Following the conclusion of the consultation, the results showed that 56.5% of respondents supported an increase in council tax.
+The Commissioner subsequently presented her proposal for the Surrey Police budget at a meeting of the county’s Police and Crime Panel in February 2026.
+The proposed increase increase in council tax received majority approval by the Panel’s members.

 Surrey Police has made amazing strides over the last two years in tackling those crimes important to residents.